Jibranwani/GrowSmart/README.md

   ```
 - Open the localhost url provided after running `app.py` and now you can use the project locally in your web browser.

-## How to Contribute

-If you would like to contribute to this project, you can follow these steps:

-🍴 Fork the repository and create a new branch for your feature or bug fix.

-✏️ Make your modifications and ensure they are working as expected.

-💾 Commit your changes and push them to your forked repository.

-🔀 Open a pull request, providing a clear description of your changes and the problem they solve.

-We welcome any contributions, including bug fixes, new features, and improvements.

-🎉 Let's collaborate and make this project even better! 🚀

-Please let me know if there's anything else I can assist you with!